yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/read-committed.md

 You can set these parameters on a per-session basis, or in the `ysql_pg_conf_csv` YB-TServer gflag on cluster startup.

-After the optimized version of pessimistic locking (as described in [Cross-feature interaction](#cross-feature-interaction)) is completed, there won't be a need to manually tune these parameters for performance.
+If the [Wait-on-Conflict](../concurrency-control/#wait-on-conflict-beta-preview-faq-general-what-is-the-definition-of-the-beta-feature-tag) concurrency control policy is enabled, there won't be a need to manually tune these parameters for performance.
 Statements will restart only when all conflicting transactions have committed or rolled back, instead of retrying with an exponential backoff.